Strrobez/ePhysgun/README.md

 		~ Allow all players to have rainbow physguns.
 	• Negate fall damage when dropped from physgun.
 		~ Players will not take fall damage when 'accidently' dropped from height.

+## Credits
+[https://aeroservers.hxane.com/]AeroServers.co - It was originally made for AeroServers.co, but as the owner I've decided release it publically.